 As required by law, overtime pay is based on actual hours worked.
+For overtime pay calculation purposes, the workday begins at 12:00 AM and ends at 11:59 PM.
+The workweek begins at 12:00 AM each Saturday and ends 11:59 PM the following Friday.
 Time off on sick leave, vacation leave, or any leave of absence will not be considered hours worked for purposes of performing overtime calculations.

 Employees who work overtime without receiving prior authorization from their supervisor may be subject to disciplinary action up to and including possible discharge.
-By signing an individual's Timecard or

-Reporting Form, the supervisor and/or the Project Director is indicating to payroll that all regular and overtime hours worked were approved.
+By signing an individual's Timecard or Reporting Form, the supervisor and/or the Project Director is indicating to payroll that all regular and overtime hours worked were approved.